fvaleri/strimzi-debugging/sessions/006/README.md

 pvc-ac74c7cf-291a-474f-a691-f5d09513ec11   100Mi      RWO            Delete           Bound    test/data-my-cluster-kafka-1                                         ocs-external-storagecluster-ceph-rbd            118s
 ```

-When the cluster is ready, break it by sending 110 MiB of data to a topic, which exceeds the disk capacity of 100 MiB.
+When the cluster is ready, we break it by sending 110 MiB of data to a topic, which exceeds the disk capacity of 100 MiB.

 ```sh
 $ kubectl-kafka bin/kafka-producer-perf-test.sh --topic my-topic --record-size 1000 --num-records 110000 \